-Gleeson College offers a wide range of programs to suit individual needs.
-The Ex-L Program is open to those students seeking an extra challenge over their educational journey.
-The Flexible Learning Centre offers additional support for students seeking extensions in their subjects and assistance with their learning.
-Similarly, the newly formed Academic Support Program ensures students are supported to achieve at least the minimum standard for assessment tasks.
+Our College offers a broad range of programs to accommodate each individual’s learning styles and needs.
+The Ex-L Program give those students seeking an extra challenge in addition to their education.
+The Flexible Learning Centre offers support to students seeking support in their subjects and assistance with their learning.
+Additionally, the Academic Support Program ensures that all students are supported to achieve their best throughout their time at the College.

-Gleeson College’s Performing Arts programs and Music curriculum continue to prosper and produce confident performers.
-Students are provided lots of opportunities to showcase their talents on and off the stage, including the Generations in Jazz festival held in Mount Gambier, tours of local primary schools, Balaklava Eisteddfod, School Musical and various concerts, Masses and Assemblies.
+Gleeson College’s Performing Arts and Music programs are of great pride to our College and inspire students to take up new opportunities and help to build confident performers.
+Students involved in these departments are provided with many opportunities to showcase their talents including the Generations in Jazz festival held in Mount Gambier, tours of local primary schools, Balaklava Eisteddfod, School Musical and various concerts, Masses and Assemblies held by Gleeson College.

-Our FFSA World Football Specialist Program and Netball SA Specialist Program continually develop quality athletes at Gleeson College.
-The College presents unique programs run by quality coaches and well-known professional athletes; opening up a chance for students to improve and progress in their chosen sport.
-Gleeson College also participates in the Independent Schools Sports Association, Catholics Girls Sports Association, Secondary Schools Sport South Australia and Australian International Pedal Prix competition (HPV Series), where students and staff manufacture all vehicles here on campus.
+The College’s FFSA World Football Specialist Program and Netball SA Specialist Program continue to empower and develop the skills of each individual athlete involved.
+The programs present unique opportunities for students such as being lead by excellence coaches and well-known professional athletes.
+Doing so allows students to gain insight into professional sport and improve in their chosen sport.
+Our College takes part in the Independent Schools Sports Association, Catholics Girls Sports Association, Secondary Schools Sport South Australia and Australian International Pedal Prix competition (HPV Series), which allows students and staff manufacture all vehicles on campus.